cardano-foundation/CIPs/CPS-0THR/README.md

 ![Runs of nearly-full blocks](images/block-run.svg)

-> [!NOTE]
-> The log scale on the plot above hides the rare cases in the tail.
-Consider using a square-root or other custom scale so that viewers can see the whole dynamic range of the data.

 The following plots illustrate the situation for memory and execution units relative to the maximum allowed for a block.
 This confirms the rule of thumb that Plutus memory is a tighter constraint than Plutus steps.
 A not-insignificant number of blocks are close to or at the Plutus execution limits.

 |                                                               |                                                              |